YsKrt/Escape-Window/README.md

 ## Escape Window
-it rus away from mouse pointer and it increases when it is killed.
+It rus away from mouse pointer and it increases when it is killed.